Company: Harvard Medical School

 Intrigued by the possibility of improving the practice of medicine in a more impactful way, Dr. Moskowitz has pursued translational research for more than 50 years.
 He believed it possible to improve brain health using models similar to the L-DOPA therapy developed for Parkinson’s disease in the 1960s, and hoped to come to a better understanding of disease and drug development for the benefit of millions of patients.
 His time in the laboratory brought him in close contact with the younger generations, as well as with other physicists, mathematicians, and engineers.
 He quickly came to see that the most effective way to solve problems, particularly in the brain sciences, is to collaborate.
 He also found he really enjoyed teaching and he found it remarkable to watch students destined for greatness coming into their own.

 Dr. Moskowitz was inspired to pursue medicine by a desire to become a physician and help the unwell.
 He earned a Bachelor of Arts from John Hopkins University in 1964 and an MD from Tufts University in 1968.
 He then proceeded to intern in the Department of Medicine at Yale University from 1968 to 1969, and completed a residency at the school from 1969 to 1971.
 During his postgraduate training, he developed an interest in going beyond medicine into research of the brain.
-Dr. Moskowitz spent the next four years as a resident in neurology at the Peter Bent Brigham Children’s Hospital, and became a diplomate of both the American Board of Psychiatry and Neurology and the American Board of Internal Medicine.
+Dr. Moskowitz spent the next three years as a resident in neurology at the Peter Bent Brigham Children’s Hospital, and became a diplomate of both the American Board of Psychiatry and Neurology and the American Board of Internal Medicine.
 He is licensed to practice medicine in the commonwealth of Massachusetts.

 Contact Dr. Moskowitz